Siddhesh-Pandit/deNoiser/README.md

 - Currently tested on for OS X only
 - Download and Extract deNoiser.zip
 - Edit file paths in config.ini to reflect the path for noisy images for input and processed output.
-- Navigate to deNoiser/dist/ and clikc to run denoiserBatch.
+- Navigate to deNoiser/dist/ and click to run denoiserBatch.

 ### Successful run looks like follows